chrisagunderson/survey-extraction/README.md

 Data is sometimes stored in `.zip` files but contains more information or files than what is needed for a project.
 The goal here was to compile each of the survey responses from different participants so their responses could be analyzed in aggregate.

-See https://chrisagunderson.github.io/survey-extraction/ for instructions on running the script.
+For instructions on running the script, see https://chrisagunderson.github.io/survey-extraction/